 I’m a Queens-based writer primarily interested in covering science and data-driven stories, but I’ll write about anything as long as it’s interesting, important, or some combination of the two.
 It’s a great joy of mine to clearly communicate technical concepts for the layperson.

 As a freelance writer, I’ve covered everything from medical science to chemical engineering.
 As a high school teacher, I spent just over three years in Philadelphia classrooms teaching physics and mathematics with an eye toward deeper-level, conceptual understandings rather than the “plug-and-chug” physics class you may remember from your days in high school.

 Besides teaching, I’ve written features on neuro-imaging for scientific magazines, worked with data-scientists to create interactive maps for WHYY Philadelphia, dabbled in investigative reporting for Pittsburgh’s PublicSource, constructed R&D documents for the pharmaceutical writing group Audubon PM Associates, and helped translate academic papers for a team of electrical engineers at the Czech Technical University in Prague.

 I truly love making sense of the natural world, and I’ve always seen science and writing to be two separate, but not entirely orthogonal, methods of carefully crafting that sense.

-In my spare time, I like writing fiction, climbing medium-sized rock walls, and playing Magic: The Gathering hours into the night with my roommate.
+In my spare time, I like writing fiction, reading about complexity theory and the philosophy of science, climbing medium-sized rock walls, and playing Magic: The Gathering.